budget-skynet/telegram-bot---near-dao-proposal-alert/README.md

 # NEAR DAO Proposal Alert Bot

-A Telegram bot that delivers real-time alerts and information about NEAR Protocol DAO proposals.
-Users can browse active proposals, check DAO details, and stay engaged with the NEAR ecosystem — all without leaving Telegram.
+A Telegram bot that delivers real-time alerts and information about NEAR DAO proposals directly to your chat.
+Stay informed about governance activity, treasury updates, and policy changes without leaving Telegram.
+It bridges the NEAR ecosystem and everyday users to drive deeper engagement with on-chain governance.

 ---